Awais16/k2Bridge/README.md

 * Run BodyBasicWPF (with rpc server as well)
 * Use Jar file in your project.
 	1. include K2BLib.jar from K2BLib/dist/
-	2. include libthrift.jar (gan be build from apace thrift source)
+	2. include libthrift.jar (can be build from apache thrift source)
 	3. and
 ```java
 k2bClient client = new k2bClient(); //client object;